International Advisory Panel

 Professor Iwan Azis is currently professor of Emerging Markets within the Dyson School of Applied Economics and Management.
 His research focuses on the interlink between macro-financial economics, social-institutional issues, and spatial inequalities in emerging markets.
 Azis headed the Office of Regional Economic Integration of the Asian Development Bank (ADB) from 2010 to 2015 and was also a research advisor to the Indonesian Central Bank and Deposit Insurance Corporation.
 Before joining ADB, he was the director of Graduate Studies of the Regional Science Program at Cornell University.
 Prior to this, he was the director of the Inter-University Center for Economics, and chaired the Department of Economics at the University of Indonesia, where he received his professorship in 1995.

-Mr. Andrey Bugrov is the Senior Vice-President for Sustainable Development of MMC Norilsk Nickel (Nornickel) and a member of its Management Board.
-He has been Senior Managing Director (2002-2013) and Vice-President (since 2013) of the Interros Holding Company.
+Mr. Andrey Bugrov is the Chair of the Board of Directors, MMC Norilsk Nickel (Nornickel).
+Previously, he was the Senior Vice-President for Sustainable Development of the company from 2020-2022 and a member of its Management Board (2013-2022).
+He was also the Senior Managing Director (2002-2013) and Vice-President (2013-2022) of Interros Holding Company.
 He also served as Chair (2011-2013), Deputy Chair (2013-2020) and a member of the Board of Directors of Nornickel (2002-2020).
 In 2013, he was Chair of the B20 Transparency and Anti-Corruption Task Force.
 From 1993-2002, Mr. Bugrov was Russia’s Principal Resident Representative and Executive Director at the World Bank.
 Before joining the World Bank, he was a senior staff member of the European Bank for Reconstruction and Development.
 Mr. Bugrov received a B.A. and an M.A. in International Economics with First Class Honors from the Moscow State Institute for International Relations, and has a Ph.D. in economics.

 Jose Isidro (Lito) N. Camacho